Word&Way News: Oct. 15

 Floyd’s resignation and the debate over clergy sexual abuse add to the ongoing turmoil seen in the departure of Russell Moore earlier this year, the fall of Paige Patterson before that, and political and theological fights over Trumpism, Calvinism, and more.

 The SBC is ill.
 Floyd’s resignation, although necessary, doesn’t mean the fever has broken.
-We wonder not only how much more turmoil the SBC will experience but also how much more damage they will do to the broader Christian witness.
+I wonder not only how much more turmoil the SBC will experience but also how much more damage they will do to the broader Christian witness.
 The necessary cure won’t an easy fix.

 Photo of the Week